tylerbutler/engineer/engineer/docs_source/settings.rst

       **Default:** ``TEMPLATE_DIR/pages``

       The path to the directory containing :ref:`template pages`.
-These can be outside your standard :attr:`~EngineerConf.TEMPLATE_DIR` if you wish; for example, you may set this to be ``/pages`` and place your template pages in the root of your site content directory rather than with other templates.
+These can be outside your standard :attr:`~engineer.conf.EngineerConfiguration.TEMPLATE_DIR` if you wish; for example,
+      you may set this to be ``/pages`` and place your template pages in the root of your site content directory rather than with other templates.

       .. seealso::
          :ref:`template pages`, :doc:`themes`